Flamenco/stackeditpro/Features.md

 View all *pro* and *standard* keyboard shortcuts.
 This command is available from the *Actions Sidebar*.

 ## Keyboard Shortcuts
 We added a keyboard shortcut manager to the core editor.
-Currently there is only one shortcut registered, but we plan on adding more editor commands, and also allowing more shortcuts to be user-defined.
+Currently there is only one shortcut registered, but we plan on adding more editor commands, and also allowing more shortcuts to be user-defined from the *Shortcut Manager*

 ### Move Lines Up Or Down
 Press *shift-alt-up* or *shift-alt-down* to move the cursor line or selected lines up or down.